kvv79/kvv79/README.md

 ### Introduction

 Hello, I'm kv.
-I'm experienced in Java, Kotlin and PostgreSQL.
-I'm currently learning C++ and Go.
+I'm experienced in Java, Kotlin, C++, Redis and PostgreSQL.

 You can contact me on Discord (asu#5330) or via email (me@asuu.tech).